 The Bigger Picture

 As an Internet-facing asset, domains are part of your external attack surface.
-Thus, domain monitoring is an important component of external attack surface protection.
-Unlike your other internet-facing assets and systems, however, domains aren’t always in your direct ownership or control, so it’s important to have a tool that can provide visibility of and monitor all potential typosquatting domains – as well as the ability to take them down when necessary.
+Thus, domain monitoring is an essential component of external attack surface protection.
+Unlike your other internet-facing assets and systems, however, domains aren’t always in your direct ownership or control, so it’s essential to have a tool that can provide visibility of and monitor all potential typosquatting domains and the ability to take them down when necessary.

 Remember: domain monitoring entails much more than keeping an eye on registration expiry dates for the domains in your possession.
 Domain protection requires a domain monitoring solution that looks outside to ensure the parts you don’t use aren’t being used against you.